 Plantain has been known as a useful remedy for numerous ailments including cough, wounds, inflamed skin, toothaches, dermatitis, boils, bruises, and much more.
 There are over 200 varieties of plantain around the world.
 The two most common where I live are the narrow-leaf plantain and the broad-leaf plantain.
 Both tend to grow in well-drained soil, meadows and along pathways and driveways.

 You can learn more about North American Folk Healing.

-How to use Plantain
+How to Use Plantain

 Most commonly, plantain is used topically to treat insect bites and skin irritations or minor bleeding.
 I have personally used this weed on several occasions to relieve the horrible pain of stinging nettle as well as bee stings and minor burns.
-The leaves have natural anti-inflammatory properties that help relieve the itching, burning and stinging almost immediately after application.
+The leaves have natural anti-inflammatory properties that help relieve the itching, burning, and stinging almost immediately after application.
 The antibacterial properties can also minimize the risk of infection when applied to minor wounds.

 Plantain Tea Recipe

 - Boil water and pour over leaves in the bowl; cover with lid.
-Let them steep until the bowl is cool to touch.
+Let them steep until the bowl is cool to the touch.

 - Strain out the tea and store it in the fridge for up to 2 weeks.

 You can use the tea to drink daily to relieve many inflammatory diseases of the gastrointestinal tract.
 You can also use it topically to wash and find relief from damaged skin including burns, wounds, boils, rashes, and eczema.